bilaloguz/pdbsim/readme.md

-# PD-Sim: Neuroevolutionary Prisoner's Dilemma
+# PD-Sim: Neuroevolutionary Prisoner's Dillemma

 An advanced **Agent-Based Simulation (ABS)** exploring the evolution of cooperation, culture, and intelligence in a competitive digital ecosystem.
 This project models how Neural Networks (`Brain`), inheritable culture (`Ideology`), and economic pressure (`Taxes`) shape the emergence of complex societies.